top of page

 • Demonstrate a strong commitment to professional-level training

-• Have an established foundation in ballet and or contemporary dance
+• Have an established foundation in ballet, contemporary dance, or both

 • Are prepared for regular, structured training and rehearsal

-• Wish to develop within a professional training environment while shaping their individual artistic focus
+• Wish to develop within a professional training environment while shaping their individual artistic direction over time

 Entry Requirements